Zergleb/UnityNotes/SpaceShooterNotes.md

 GUIText uses a ViewPort instead of the pixels of the screen Viewport width and height is always 1 and 1 (Or rather 0 to 100% starting in the bottom left 1, 1 is in the top right corner)

 Use audio source component Play to play a sound just add a sound and add it to a component to play(Research needed for playing multiple sounds)

+Trying to edit a game while in play is annoying.
+Lose lots of work this way